amazing-jay/simple_ruby_service/README.md

 end
 ```

-## Special note about Simple Ruby Service Objects and Ducktyping
+## A special note about Simple Ruby Service Objects, Procs, and Ducktyping

 Simple Ruby Service Objects respond to (`#call`) so they can stand in for Procs, i.e.:
 ```ruby